 SO how do you develop this relationship between your hands?
 Easy; by practicing.
 The metronome is going to be your practice partner.
 This tool will help you to perfect the coordination between your left hand and your right hand.

-A metronome is a time keeping device that keeps a certain given tempo with a steady stream of clicks, each of which count out a full beat’s worth of the measure.
+A metronome is a time keeping device that keeps a certain given tempo with a steady stream of clicks, each of which counts out a full beat’s worth of the measure.
 For instance, if you are playing in 4/4, four clicks of the metronome will be equivalent to a full 4/4 measure of the song.
 That means that each click equals one quarter note of the 4/4 measure.

 Playing along to the clicks, using fretted notes in a pattern called the “spider crawl” will help you to perfect your left hand and right hand coordination.